 Losing someone you love because another person or business acted recklessly or without care for the health and safety of others is devastating.
 Nothing could have prepared you for this.
 Right now, taking legal action may not seem important in the slightest.
 After all, what difference will it make?

 You have enough to worry about and deal with after losing your loved one.
 You don’t have to shoulder every burden alone.
-An experienced Memphis wrongful death lawyer at Gatti, Keltner, Bienvenu & Montesi, PLC is here to help.
+An experienced Memphis personal injury lawyer at Gatti, Keltner, Bienvenu & Montesi PLC is here to help.
 You can trust us to protect your interests and fight for what is right and just.
-Contact us for a free consultation to explore your legal options further.
+Contact our Memphis catastrophic injury law firm for a free consultation to explore your legal options further.

 Common Incidents Resulting in Wrongful Death